 This exercise looks at the design of a golf teeing box and chipping green, in a restricted area.
 It’s a follow up from the original golf survey covered elsewhere in these case studies.
-The same LiDAR data is described previously, will be used to superimpose a new tee box and pitching green to produce both quantities and visuals used to justify the project to decision makes at the golf club.
+The same LiDAR data as described previously will be used to superimpose a new tee box and pitching green to produce both quantities and visuals used to justify the project to decision makers at the golf club.

-The data used is provided as part of a training exercise and described in a PDF download sourced elsewhere on this website.
+The data used here is provided as part of a training exercise and can be accessed in the Support Portal HERE